 You can see what unstuffed means from the pictures.
 There’s no pre-cooking and rolling of cabbage.
 You basically cook all the ingredients together in one pot.
 Like a stew.
 If you close your eyes to eat it, you really can’t tell the difference taste-wise from regular stuffed cabbage rolls.

-It’s true, the process won’t take you back to the old country and they don’t look like cabbage rolls, but there are some big advantages.
+It’s true, the process won’t take you back to the old country and they don’t look like cabbage rolls, but there are some big advantages and they are much less labor intensive.
 I think my Bubbie would approve of this evolution.

 - The preparation is MUCH quicker -about 5-7 minutes compared to 30 minutes.
 And they taste the same.